nbanman/advent/README.md

 # advent

-Ross MacArthur's Advent of Code run environment.
+This is a 12/1/2023 fork of [Ross MacArthur's Advent of Code run environment](https://github.com/rossmacarthur/advent/).
 He shared his runner but I'm new to Rust and had trouble extricating the library tool.
 So I just cloned the entire repo and will be using it as the basis for my solutions.
 All solutions prior to 2023 are his, maybe I will delete them or do something with them later.